 This is unfortunate considering Indonesia is gaining significance amid the intricate dynamics of the region, characterized by competition among major countries and domestic political instability.

-The Indonesian authorities must acknowledge the imperative for a more assertive and engaged foreign policy to uphold ASEAN’s centrality as well as to ensure Jakarta’s prominence in regional leadership.
+The Indonesian authorities must acknowledge the imperative for a more assertive and engaged foreign policy to uphold ASEAN’s centrality as well as to ensure Jakarta’s prominence in re

 Only through unwavering engagement can Indonesia sustain its role as the cornerstone of ASEAN and a significant contributor to Southeast Asia’s growth.